-The practice of billing patients for any balance left after deductibles, coinsurance, and insurance payments have been made.
+The practice of billing patients for any balance left after deductibles, coinsurance, and insurance oayments have been made.

-A term used to describe low income families, pt's getting SSI, pregnant women, infants and children with incomes less that a specific percent of the federal poverty level.
+Typically used to describe low-income families with children, individuals receiving SSI, pregnant woman, infants, and children with incomes less that a specified percent of the federal poverty level, and Qualifies Medicare Beneficiaries.

-The healthcare provider bills and collects from liable third parties before sending the claim to Medicaid.
+The healthcare providers bills and collects from liable third parties before sending the cial to Medicaid.

 The amount of income left over after eliminating all items that are not considered income, and applying all appropriate exclusions to the items that are considered income.